Getting error code 229 on your Lennox® furnace?

 It’s important to have a pro like one from Midway Services in Clearwater finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like yours.

 We want you to be absolutely content with our furnace repair in Clearwater.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be working correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds afterward.

 Your system will indicates something’s not right with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it reports a fault code.

 Estimated Repair Cost for Furnace Error Code 229

 A blocked vent or a draft can also generate the error, so your Midway Services Expert will look at other parts of your furnace first.

 The cost to fix your furnace hinges on what’s wrong with it and how long it takes to remedy it.